 Janice Revell, Co-Founder

-Janice Revell is a journalist who brings an extensive background in in-depth reporting and analysis to StillTasty.
+Janice Revell is an award-winning journalist who brings an extensive background in in-depth reporting and analysis to StillTasty.
 She has long been committed to helping consumers navigate their personal finances and manage their household budgets.

 After obtaining her Masters in Journalism degree from Northwestern University, Janice joined Fortune Magazine, where she became a senior writer and a columnist.
 In 2004, she won the Business Journalist of the Year Award, organized by the World Leadership Forum, for best story in the personal finance category.
 She was also a senior writer at Money Magazine, where she covered a variety of personal finance issues.